 July 2021 – January 2022

 As IMMA celebrates its 30th Birthday A Radical Plot Residency Programming focuses on this polemic time to offer the Museum’s site, it’s history and our collective relationship to an evolving future as a programming catalyst for resident artists living and working onsite.

-Emoe participated in the Artists’ Residency Programme at IMMA in 2006.
+Emoe previously participated on the IMMA Residency Programme in 2006

 The Process Room